-For weeks, investigators have been trying to figure out the identity of a victim who was murdered last month.
+GUTHRIE, Okla. - For months, investigators have been trying to figure out the identify of a man who was murdered in January.

 If you know anything about this case, please call the Logan County Sheriff's Office.

 ORIGINAL REPORT: Charred grass is all that's left in the field and most of the evidence disappeared with the flames.

 Three miles away on County Rd.
 75, the mystery hits home for Langston University students.

 Christauna Parker said, "It's a very tragic loss.
 Especially, if he was on campus or we might have known him."

 Investigators were trying to find out if the victim went to school at the university and why his death was so gruesome.

 "The obvious answer is either you really don't like that person or you're trying to hide evidence," said Chief Deputy Richard Stephens, with the Logan County Sheriff's Office.
 "Those are the two reasons you burn evidence."

 Chief Deputy Stephens says the victim was college-aged and probably Native American.

 On his right upper chest, he had a tattoo of the Cherokee Nation seal.